 If you want to do some fishing in the Margaree River and if you are staying overnight in the area I suggest that you ask your hosts about local guides that can take you to the best pools to fish.
 They can even help you with equipment and licenses.

-There are lots more to do and see here if you are not into fishing.
+There is lots more to do and see here if you are not into fishing.
 Just walking along the river is wonderful.
 The Margaree Salmon museum in North East Margaree (60 East Big Intervale Road, watch for the signs) is very interesting and talks about the long history of salmon fishing in the river.
 This museum was actually much more than I expected when I made a visit....definitely worth a stop!

 The Margaree Fish Hatchery in the Margaree Valley (115 Hatchery Road, watch for the signs) is a great place to bring the kids.
-The hatchery produces thousands of atlantic salmon and brook trout in support of the Margaree River.
+The hatchery produces thousands of Atlantic salmon and brook trout in support of the Margaree River.
 Their work is necessary to keep these fish in the river.

 The Margaree Summer Festival is a great occasion to get together with friends and family.
 The festival features a unique and entertaining event "Anything That Floats" race at Doyles Bridge, judging of floats, canoe race, BBQ and live music.
 There is an evening concert in Margaree Forks.
 Always the 1st Saturday in August!!